joist-framework/joist/packages/component/README.md

 ### Component

-Components are created via the "Component" decorator and a custom element is defined.
+Components are created via the "Component" decorator and defining a custom element.

 ```TS
 import { Component, defineElement } from '@lit-kit/component';